SamuelHuylebroeck/StoriesOfStormAndSand/README.md

 ## Known Issues
 - camera edge-guarding not complete
+- coloured bar creation edge case: min value is 0 or min is same as max

 ## Improvements
 - Only draw pathing visualization around selected unit instead of on the whole map